Sam Johnson Led SC Johnson to Winning Brands, from Raid® Bug Spray to Glade® Air Freshener and Beyond

 While Sam moved on from the New Products Division to other leadership roles, during his career he also backed the acquisitions of Windex® glass cleaner, Ziploc® brand bags and Scrubbing Bubbles® bathroom cleaner, to name just a few.

 Other great ideas that found their start in SC Johnson labs were Edge® and Skintimate® shave gels, Kit® auto polishes and Curel® lotions.
-While they were a better fit for other companies to whom we ultimately sold them, we’re proud that they got their start with us.
+While they were a better fit for other companies to whom we ultimately sold them, we are proud that they got their start with us.

 Sam Johnson Brought Us Opportunity and Innovation

-Despite frequent success, Sam’s new product efforts weren’t without challenges.
+Despite frequent success, Sam’s new product efforts were not without challenges.
 For example, in 1956, some company scientists were ready to give up on the new wipe-on furniture polish the team had in development.
-They said it didn’t offer the consumer enough benefits.
+They said it did not offer the consumer enough benefits.

 But Sam believed differently.
 He saw promise in the idea of an easy-to-use furniture polish that would provide gloss in just one step – without wiping off or buffing.
 However, early testing showed it was hard to control the amount applied to the polishing cloth.

-That’s when the team hit on the idea of using an aerosol container, so the amount of product dispersed could be better controlled.
+That is when the team hit on the idea of using an aerosol container, so the amount of product dispersed could be better controlled.
 When the new version was tested in a study of 1,000 consumers, there was no negative feedback.
-In fact, consumers saw potential that hadn’t even been considered, including using it as a dusting aid.
+In fact, consumers saw potential that had not even been considered, including using it as a dusting aid.

 Six decades later, the Pledge® brand continues to be a beloved part of homes around the globe.